 In revealing who/what’s killing the town’s youth and also who can save them, Phenomena has the most bonkers third act of any horror film that I’ve ever seen.
 It’s the sort of thing that must be seen to be believed.
 But as absurd as it is, it fits in with Argento’s side narrative about loving all living things and how that energy can assist you in life.
 Just think of that love of life when he gleefully films the crimson that drains from it during the last pleads for life.

-Definitely not the best adaptation of his work, but one of the oldest, Stephen King’s Children of the Corn brings the 1977 short story to life.
-First published in “Penthouse” and then included in the “Night Shift” collection, Children of the Corncentered on a bickering couple on a road trip to California for a vacation.
+Stephen King’s Children of the Corn brings the 1977 short story from Stephen King to life.
+First published in Penthouse and then included in the “Night Shift” collection, Children of the Corn is centered on a bickering couple on a road trip to California for a vacation.
 Their journey takes an unfortunate side track into the Nebraska town of Gatlin where a gruesome and bizarre cult of extremely devout children do not take kindly to outsiders, especially adults.

 While this movie starts out as a faithful adaptation of King’s work, it quickly turns into a more traditional heroic story than the short story intended; purists of King’s writing will likely find the movie infuriating.
 However, it remains as a great example of the “creepy children” that King’s work has become known for, and of the cultural touchstones of Malachi, Isaac, and He Who Walks Behind the Rows.
 Yeah, you’re probably going to laugh when you see a bunch of corn stuffed into a car’s engine block “disabling” it or when the hero plays a game of “How Many 5th Graders Can You Take in a Fight?” but it’s a classic nonetheless. – Dave Trumbore